-Since the Los Angeles Urban County has such a large number of LEP persons, all countywide public notices and public hearings must ensure that language services are provided or available.
-For example, each year the public notice for the Annual Action Plan will be printed in various languages and translation services will be provided as necessary for the public hearing.
+Since the Los Angeles Urban County has many LEP persons, all countywide public notices and public hearings must ensure that language services are provided or available.
+For example, each year the public notice for the Annual Action Plan will be printed in various languages and translation services will be provided as necessary.
+For the public hearing, the County Board of Supervisors makes meeting materials and interpretation available for Spanish-language speakers.
+Other requests for interpretation can be made in advance by calling the Customer Service Desk at (213) 974-1411.

-However, many programs and services delivered within the Los Angeles Urban County, including those carried out by participating cities, have distinct service areas and, as such, an assessment must be made by each agency administering the activity to determine which language services should be provided based on the identified LEP population in the service area.
+Many programs and services delivered within the Los Angeles Urban County, including those carried out by participating cities, have distinct service areas.
+As such, an assessment must be made by each agency administering the activity to determine what language services should be provided based on the identified LEP population in the service area.